(+91) 9686 448899

 However, in 1839, he tried mixing rubber and sulphur and while doing this he accidentally dropped the mixture onto his heated frying pan.
 He was amazed to see how firm the rubber remained when according to his knowledge it should have melted or vaporized.
 He kept increasing the heat, only to notice how the material was hardening.

-So, Goodyear prioritized working out a system that would consistently harden the rubber and named it Vulcanization about the involvement of heat.
+So, Goodyear prioritized working out a system that would consistently harden the rubber and named it Vulcanization of the involvement of heat.
 The word was taken from the Roman language, where Vulcan is the god of fire and forgery.
 Charles Goodyear’s hard work paid off and in the same year, he obtained a patent.
 The rubber made through the process of Vulcanization was produced on an industrial scale from 1844.

 The widely popular method of Vulcanizing involves sulphur.
 Sulphur doesn’t vulcanize synthetic polyolefins, but it is nonetheless a slow vulcanizing agent.
-Vulcanization with sulphur is accelerated by carrying out the usage of some compounds which modified the kinetics of crosslinking.
+Vulcanization with sulphur is accelerated by carrying out the usage of some compounds which modified the kinetics of cross-linking.
 This is called a cure package.
 Metal oxides are used to carry out the vulcanization of neoprene or polychloroprene rubber.

 Different rules of other diene rubbers determine the acceleration and various processes.
 Vulcanization of silicones happens at room temperature.
 It consists of strengthening mineral fillers which react with oil-based polymers.
 Room-temperature vulcanizing silicones have mainly two types.
 The first one is RTV-1 which uses One component system and the second is RTV-2 which contains Two-component systems.